dr-haoliu/dr-haoliu.github.io/_news/announcement_44.md

 inline: true
 ---

-our paper "A Multi-Model LLM Consensus Framework to Identify EHR-Predictable Eligibility Criteria in NSCLC Immunotherapy Trials" has been accepted for an oral presentation at the AMIA 2026 Amplify Informatics Conference.
+Our paper "A Multi-Model LLM Consensus Framework to Identify EHR-Predictable Eligibility Criteria in NSCLC Immunotherapy Trials" has been accepted for an oral presentation at the AMIA 2026 Amplify Informatics Conference.

 ---------------------